rikai/OpenYourMouth/Beverages/Alcoholic/Cocktails and Drinks/TequilaSunriseWithHomemadeGrenadineSyrup.md

 ### Grenadine syrup

 1. Mix the sugar and juice in a pan or skillet (the water will evaporate quicker in a skillet), and place on the stovetop on medium heat.
 Stir to help the sugar dissolve.
 2. Bring to a boil and cook for 5 minutes or until slightly thickened.
 Don't over boil.
-If it boils for to long, it will start to crystalize.
+If it boils for to long, it will start to crystallize.
 3. Let it cool and add some lemon juice to taste.
 4. Put in a container, and store in the refrigerator for up to one month.